unyt-org/uix/docs/manual/12 Style and Themes.md

 ## External style sheets

-To apply css styles to a component in a module `my_component.ts`, you can create a CSS or SCSS file next to the module file, called `my_component.css` or `my_component.scss`.
+To apply CSS styles to a component in a module `my_component.ts`, you can create a CSS or SCSS file next to the module file, called `my_component.css` or `my_component.scss`.

 > [!NOTE]
 > Although SCSS is supported natively by UIX, we recommend using CSS files rather than SCSS files.
 > Modern CSS already includes most of the features that are provided by SCSS.
 > For this reason, CSS support might be completely removed from UIX in the future.

-The styles declared in this file are automatically adopted for all instances of the component and are not exposed to other components.
+The styles declared in this file are automatically applied to all instances of the component and are not exposed to other components.

 You can use the `:host` selector to access the component root element (also when not using a shadow dom).